brfulu/datalake-spark-etl/README.md

 # datalake-spark-etl

 ### Udacity Data Engineer Nanodegree project
-A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
+A music streaming startup, Sparkify, has grown their user base and song database even more and want to move their data warehouse to a data lake.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

-As their data engineer, you are tasked with building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to continue finding insights in what songs their users are listening to.
+As their data engineer, you are tasked with building an ETL pipeline that extracts their data from S3, processes them using Spark, and loads the data back into S3 as a set of dimensional tables.
+This will allow their analytics team to continue finding insights in what songs their users are listening to.

 ### Requirements for running
 - Python3
 - AWS account
-- Configured aws credentials file (https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)

 ### Project structure explanation
 ```